Convert PDFs to HTML5 flipbooks in 6 easy steps

 Finally, you got to the “Publishing” view.
 From here, you can add a name and a description to your flipbook.
 Then, hit the “Publish now” button.

 When it’s done, simply display the flipbook on social media or send it via email.
+Also, you can sell your PDF files online.
 Sharing your flipbook with your targeted audience has never been easier!

 Why should you convert PDFs to HTML5?